Creating Restricted Scope Component Templates in Compose

 }

-Templates just got easier!!
-Clients can easily see what kind of transformations are supported in this range through this with autocomplete.
+Templates just got easier!
+Clients can easily see what components are supported within this range, thanks to autocomplete.

 @Composable